-Master of Luxury Management, one of the LUISS Master of Fashion & Luxury Management tracks, is a one year first level Master Degree Programme (60 ECTS).
+Luxury Management, one of the LUISS Business School Master of Fashion & Luxury Management majors, is a one year first level Master Degree Programme (60 ECTS).
 The curriculum is formed by 1500 hours (4 days per week, from 9am to 6pm), composed by core courses, specialised courses (one for each segment of the luxury industry), and laboratories.
 Furthermore, LUISS Master of Luxury Management offers project activities and guest lectures organized by the LUISS Creative Business Center.

 The teaching methods are designed to support students’ professional growth, balancing managerial and creative subjects.
 To achieve these aims, the faculty is composed of professionals who play a crucial role in the management of luxury industries both in Italy and abroad.